×

 We asked people in Koh Rong Sanloem if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Koh Rong Sanloem, it's important to respect the local customs and traditions.
 Dress modestly, especially when visiting religious sites, as revealing clothing can be seen as disrespectful.
 Avoid touching someone's head or pointing your feet at someone, as these are considered rude gestures in Cambodian culture.
 It's also considered impolite to show anger or frustration in public, so try to remain calm and composed, even in difficult situations.
 When eating, use your right hand, as the left hand is traditionally used for personal hygiene and is therefore seen as unclean.
 Avoid discussing politics or the country's past, particularly the Khmer Rouge regime, as these can be sensitive topics.
 Always ask for permission before taking photos of people, especially monks and children.
 Don't litter or damage the environment, as this is not only disrespectful, but also illegal.
-Lastly, be respectful of the local people's privacy and don't enter their homes without an invitation," explained one expat living in Koh Rong Sanloem, Cambodia.
+Lastly, be respectful of the local people's privacy and don't enter their homes without an invitation," replied a member in Koh Rong Sanloem.

 About the Author